Tiredness in traffic – risks & reducing tiredness

 - Single-vehicle accidents are the most common type of tiredness-related accident.

-- 40% of single-vehicle accidents occur at night or dawn (high probability that they are caused by tiredness).
+- 40% of single-vehicle accidents outside of built-up areas occur at night or dawn.

-- Close to the destination = greater accident risk, as you relax thinking that you are almost there.
+- The risk of accidents increases with proximity to your destination, as you relax thinking that you are almost there.